Snapshot

 The Applicant must also:

-• be highly motivated, dedicated towards gaining a Ph.D. and teaching at the university level,
+• be highly motivated, dedicated towards gaining a Ph.D.,

 • have achieved sophomores class standing,